vanschependom/KULAK_IW-shed-of-graphs/README.md

   A Python script for filtering graphs.
 This file is ran by the bash script that generates graphs.
 - `plantri`
   A compiled C program for generating graphs.
+- `example_filter.json`
+  A json file containing an example for how to use the filter format.